Seneca-BSA/bsa/docs/aig240/lab2.md

 ### Understanding ROS Nodes

-1. Open a terminal to run ROS using `roscore` and another tmerinal to run turtlesim.
+1. Open a terminal to run ROS using `roscore` and another terminal to run turtlesim.
 The command `rosrun [package_name] [node_name]` launches an executable from a package.
 We need the package name to be `turtlesim` and the executable name to be `turtlesim_node`.

         roscore